-General and administrative expenses for the three month periods ended December 31, 2016 and 2015 were \$263 and \$243 respectively.
-The marginal increase of \$20 over the same period in 2015 is due to the timing of certain expenses such as office and marketing related fees offset by the increase in the contracted asset management fees of \$9.
+General and administrative expenses for the three and nine month periods ended September 30, 2017 were \$306 and \$876 respectively, an increase of \$106 and \$251 over the same periods in 2016.
+The increase is indicative of the REIT's growth and more specifically due to the increase of certain expenses such as audit related fees as well as the increase in the contracted asset management fees of \$7 and \$55 for the three and nine month periods ended September 30, 2017 respectively.